 If you have a concurrent claim relating to your injuries (for example, if you were injured in a motor vehicle accident, workplace accident, or public liability claim scenario), your personal injury lawyer would already be taking steps to help you obtain the best and most relevant evidence to support your injuries.
 If you do not have a concurrent civil personal injury claim, your TPD lawyer will be able to guide you as to which medical specialist is best to review your injuries to confirm the extent of your disability.

 If your injuries or illnesses are complex, perhaps in a scenario where you have more than one condition or your work history is sporadic, inconsistent, or largely varied, it could be beneficial to obtain independent reports from specialists rather than your usual doctor.
-Whilst specialist reports are often expensive, they can be the best way to convince your ordinary medical providers that your injuries totally and permanently disable you in an employment sense.
+Whilst specialist reports are often expensive, they can be the best way to convince your ordinary medical providers that your injuries totally and permanently disable you in an employment sense that meets your super fund’s definition of ‘TPD’.

 Injured in an Accident?

-If you were injured in a motor vehicle accident, workplace accident, or from a slip or fall in a public/private place, you may have an additional claim to make on top of your TPD claim.
-In these circumstances, we strongly recommend consulting a personal injury lawyer to minimise the risk that the evidence obtained in the course of either of your claims does not negatively impact the other prospects of success in your other claim claim.
+In these circumstances, we strongly recommend consulting a personal injury lawyer to minimise the risk that the evidence obtained in the course of either of your claims does not negatively impact the other prospects of success in your other claim.

 Submissions to Accompany Your TPD Application